All current rules and practices in ordinary non-NCC litigation apply.

 The same rules apply to initiate an action by application (verzoekschrift) or to bring an action in the Court in Summary Proceedings (CSP), except that there is a calendar hearing on every business day.

 All acts of process, such as the submission of a claim or defence, may be carried out by a member of the Dutch Bar.
+The lawyer’s card ('A-pas') and the lawyer’s assistant’s card ('G-pas') are now operational and may be used to access eNCC.
 Visiting lawyers who are a member of the Bar in an EU or EEA Member State or Switzerland may work in accordance with Article 16e of the Advocates Act (in conjunction with a member of the Dutch Bar).
 Other visiting lawyers may be allowed to speak at any hearing.

 The steps in the proceedings typically will be: